Mentorship and Professionalism Page

 - To meet with mentees in the fall and the spring of each of their first two years.

-- To add their comments to the Mentor Form
+- To add their comments to the Qualtrics Mentorship Form

-- To contact mentees if they have not heard from them by October 31st in the fall and March 31st in the spring.
+- To contact mentees if they have not heard from them by their designated due dates.

 - Faculty will notify the Chair of Professionalism, Senior Associate Dean, Dr. Richard Riemer, via the Professionalism Report form, if the student displays positive professional behavior that distinguishes them from their peers or if there are any concerns regarding professionalism in any student.